SecretLabOU/aipolitician/fact-checker-setup.md

 3. **Slow performance**: Using large language models and browser automation is resource-intensive - this is normal
 4. **Poor quality results**: Try a more capable model - Llama 3, Mixtral, or GPT-4 open equivalents will produce the best results
 5. **Memory issues**: If using local models, try a smaller or quantized model if you run out of memory
 6. **Browser configuration errors**: If you encounter issues with the browser configuration, check the browser-use documentation for the latest API changes: https://docs.browser-use.com/
+7. **Compatibility errors**: Make sure you're using the correct LangChain packages.
+For Ollama, use `langchain_ollama.OllamaLLM` instead of the deprecated `langchain.llms.Ollama`